M-FF-M/climbing-fall-simulation/README.md

 ## To-Do List

-For version 1.0.0:
-- decrease the axis legend text size if it covers too much of the available space
-- adjust panel numbers for small screens
-- publish version 1.0.0

-Additional improvements:
 - improve slack handling
 - add some pre-calculated simulations
 - add option to only save the simulation configuration (without the result)